Gut Health and Acne: The Real Connection

 What’s the Real Connection Between Gut Health and Acne?

 How many creams and cleansers do you use daily to keep your skin clean?
-How many do you use to manage or clear up skin conditions like acne, eczema, or psoriasis?
+How many do you use to manage or clear up skin conditions like acne, eczema, rosacea, or psoriasis?
 If you’re anything like the average person, the answer is probably a lot.
 But what if you could cut down on or stop using these topical products altogether by merely improving your gut health?

-The Gut Skin Connection
+The Gut Health and Acne Connection

 Let’s take a look at the connection between gut health and skin problems.

 You already know that the foods we eat play a critical role in helping us maintain our overall health.
 The gastrointestinal tract, or GI tract, is responsible for taking in, digesting, and expelling all that we eat, breathe, and swallow.
 It extracts and absorbs energy and nutrients that fuel our body.

 Just like other organs in our body, the skin uses by-products from food for nutrients, vitamins, and amino acids to keep it healthy.
 It’s also the only organ we can actually see, so it’s easy to get an indication of how our diet, which significantly influences the skin’s appearance, is affecting our gut health.